 When a block of data for a particular program has been observed, the ALMA data reduction pipeline is activated.
-This pipeline runs on dedicated machines in Chile and in the ARCs and it uses a heuristics system to automatically edit, calibrate, and image data taken with the standard observing modes.
+This pipeline runs on dedicated machines in Chile and in the ARCs and it uses a heuristics system to automatically edit, calibrate, and image data.
 The pipeline heuristics have captured the knowledge of experienced radio interferometer users and incorporated it into the reduction scheme.
 The output of the data reduction pipeline is stored in the ALMA Science Archive and is subject to a final QA2 before the reduced data are made available to the user.